 Most soft tissue foreign bodies are involuntary, resulting from an accident.
 The most commonly reported soft tissue foreign bodies are glass, metal and splinters from wood 5.
 It is imperative to locate foreign bodies before they become infected or worse damage close by organs.

-Metal, glass and stone can be visualised very well using conventional plain film radiography, yet more organic structures such as wood may require further imaging such as ultrasonography 5-7.
+Metal, glass and stone can be visualised very well using conventional plain film radiography, whereas more organic structures, such as wood, may require further imaging such as ultrasonography 5-7.

 Commonly, aspirated foreign bodies will have a clear clinical correspondence: choking, coughing, neck pain or struggling to breathe.
 The right main bronchus is the most common site of obstruction due to the anatomy of the bronchial tree favouring the right side (larger diameter, more vertical orientation).
 Often two orthogonal plain radiographs are the primary investigation of choice 12.

-The investigation of foreign bodies relies heavily on radiology and every foreign body will have an optimal modality for investigation.
+The investigation of foreign bodies relies heavily on radiology and every foreign body will have an optimal modality for investigation 17.

 The radiological appearance in plain radiography of foreign bodies is dependent on three factors: the x-ray attenuation of the foreign body, the surrounding structures and any overlying structures that may veil the object.

-The anatomical location will not only affect the radiopacity of the suspected foreign body, but the rate of magnification as the object is placed further or closer to the detector, lateral cervical radiographs can have a magnification rate of up to 21.6% 9-11.
+The anatomical location will not only affect the radio-opacity of the suspected foreign body, but the rate of magnification as the object is placed further or closer to the detector, lateral cervical radiographs can have a magnification rate of up to 21.6% 9-11.